Summary of pedestrianisation scheme

 The scheme was given the green light at our meeting of Cabinet on Wednesday 18th December, including proposed plans to create a contraflow bus and cycle lane along Fairfield Road to facilitate the removal of buses from the pedestrianised roads, as well as works to facilitate new disabled bays and permit parking around the town including Bank Street and St Michael's Lane.

 It will mean an investment of over £2.5 million which will transform the character, atmosphere and appearance of the town centre.
-Investment of £750,000 has been promised from both Braintree District Council and Essex County Council to contribute to the project.
-We have recently just had the announcement from the Department of Transport where they will be funding £1million towards the scheme.
+Investment of £750,000 has been promised from both Braintree District Council and Essex County Council to contribute to the project and Department of Transport have funded £1million towards the scheme.
 You can read more about this in our news section.

 You can download a PDF map of the areas that will be pedestrianised.